IrekRomaniuk/AzureVmssCustomAutoScale/README.md

 Currently Azure Virtual Machine Scale Sets (VMSS) doesn't support custom logic based [auto scaling](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/insights-advanced-autoscale-virtual-machine-scale-sets).

 This solution was developed for real customer need,
-It based on Azure Function App which triggered by timer and samples SQL stored procedure to get current load on VMSS, Azure Function then adds or removes VMs accordingly to configured threshold.
+It based on Azure Function App which triggered by timer and samples ServiceBus or SQL Database stored procedure to get current load on VMSS, Azure Function then adds or removes VMs accordingly to configured threshold.

+Please select the samples product: ServiceBus or SQL Database in the concole application project or in the Azure Function project.

 You can clone this repo and create your own custom logic, just create a new class library and implement [ILoadWatcher](https://github.com/guybartal/AzureVmssCustomAutoScale/blob/master/vmssAutoScale.Interfaces/ILoadWatcher.cs) interface.